-“It has been interesting transition actually, because they are quite a different companies,” says Nash, who joined REANNZ in October.
+“It has been an interesting transition, actually, because they are quite different companies,” says Nash, who joined REANNZ in October.

 She has a degree in information systems from Massey University.
 As part of the leadership team at Telecom (now Spark), she completed a leadership development programme that led to a certificate in management studies at the University of Waikato.

 She is currently doing papers for the Institute of Directors, preparing herself for providing critical advice on skills diversity with boards.